 Thursday November 5th 2020 – Indoor and outdoor ventilation and dispersion (Prof Bert Blocken, Eindhoven University, The Netherlands; KU Leuven, Belgium)

 Thursday December 3rd 2020 – Modeling the Dynamics of Tall Buildings Under Winds: From Historical Perspective to Recent Advances and Beyond (Prof Ahsan Kareem, University of Notre Dame)

 Thursday January 7th 2021 – Developments in bridge aerodynamics (Prof John Owen, University of Nottingham)

-Thursday February 4th 2021 – Wind loading code developments around the world (Svend Ole Hansen, Svend Ole Hansen ApS)
+Thursday February 11th 2021.
+Wind loading code developments.
+(Svend Ole Hansen, Svend Ole Hansen ApS).

 Thursday March 4th 2021 – Wind-related Disaster Risk Reduction: Current Status and Future Prospects (Prof Yukio Tamura, Chongqing University)

 Each seminar will consist of a main presentation followed by further contributions or a panel debate, and audience discussion.
 Registration details, seminar programme and speaker and talk abstracts will be posted on the links above as they become available.
 Recordings of the presentations will also be posted after the seminars.

 When joining the Zoom seminar, please mute your microphone and turn off your video.
 The use of Speaker view will let you see the person speaking. :Please contribute any questions via the chat discussion, and the seminar chair will put these to the speaker concerned.